Saint Elizabeth of Hungary, Religious

 Elizabeth also fell under the spell of a charismatic and over-bearing spiritual director who insisted that she make the most severe emotional and physical sacrifices in her quest for perfection.
 As a sign of her commitment to the poor, and to aid her in conquering herself, Elizabeth took the habit of a Third Order Franciscan in 1227.
 Franciscanism was spreading like wildfire throughout Europe, and Elizabeth was not the only noblewoman far from Assisi to be drawn to the message of Saint Francis so soon after his death.
 A native Hungarian, who came in search of Elizabeth in Germany at this time, was shocked to find her dressed in drab grey clothes, poor, and sitting at a spinning wheel in her hospice.
 He begged Elizabeth to return to her father’s royal court in Hungary.
 She refused.
 She would stay near the tomb of her husband, stay near her children, now in the care of nuns and relatives, and stay close to the poor whom she loved so much.

-Saint Elizabeth of Hungary, we seek your heavenly intercession on this, the date of your early death.
-Help all young mothers to persevere in their vocations, and all young widows to not be despairing but confident as they walk forward in life alone, knowing that Christ is at their side.
+Saint Elizabeth of Hungary, we seek your heavenly intercession on this date of your early death.
+Help all young mothers to persevere in their vocations and all young widows to not despair but to be confident as they walk forward in life, knowing that Christ is at their side.

 Holy Week & Easter

 Feasts at the Conclusion of the Easter Season